silitics/rugpi/www/docs/bakery/index.md

 | `arm` | 32-bit ARMv6 | – | `armel` | – |

 Note that different distributions have different and sometimes inconsistent names for different CPU families.
-For instance, what Debian calls `armhf` is called `armv7` for Alpine Linux and not the same as `armhf` for Raspberry Pi OS.
+For instance, what Debian calls `armhf` is called `armv7` for Alpine Linux and is not the same as `armhf` for Raspberry Pi OS.

 ## Comparison to Other Solutions